 There were two guardians with US Military backgrounds, and they were brought in to teach us military style drills, something that Yogi Bhajan was particularly fond of at the time.
 For some reason, the Indian students at GRD were exempt from the military training.
 The 3HO children were to remain at GRD only for a couple of years, and I really don’t know why it didn’t work out, because I was back home by then, attending a new experiment for 3HO youth, the New Mexico Military Institute, which also did not last much more than three years.
 Also in the time of the last years of GNFC and GRD, a state-side school in Albuquerque, NM was founded, called Amritsar Academy, and where Nanak Dev continued his tenur after leaving GNFC in 1986.
 This school shut down sometime in the early nineties.

 When Punjab became more peaceful and opened up to visitors, SDFE took on the task of moving all the 3HO children to another new, privately owned, and purely 3HO school environment, and that is what Miri Piri Academy is today.
 MPA is owned by Sikh Dharma-3HO.
 I never attended MPA, and never visited either.
-It appears to be more focused on Sikhism and Sikh Culture, and less focused on academics.
-I know that it still operates the same way that SDFE organized sending guides over: very low pay, in exchange for room and board.
-They recruit individuals with no knowledge about childcare, or experience with teaching.
-They plunk these people in positions of authority over many children, and have no business being there.
-Some teachers or guides at MPA simply graduated from GNFC, GRD or MPA, and went straight into these positions, with no training or higher education, and certainly no education about childhood development or education.
-I’m unaware of the statistics for graduates of MPA who pursue higher education.
-My guess is that it’s relatively similar to my own generation.
-The majority of youth who pursue higher education ultimately gain critical thinking skills and independent thought, and pursue their own lives outside the realm of 3HO.
+According to alumni of that school, it is heavily focused on the legacy of Yogi Bhajan and his cult of personality, his brand of yoga, Kundalini Yoga, with some Sikhism and Sikh Culture, all with a lower priority on academics.
+It’s organizational non profit goes by SDEI (Sikh Dharma Education International) and operates the same way that SDFE organized sending guides over: inexperienced, very low (or no) pay, in exchange for room and board.
+They recruit individuals with no knowledge about childcare, or experience with teaching, oftentimes recruiting right out of the MPA graduate pool.
+They plunk these people, who already have no business being there, in positions of authority over large numbers of children.
+The teachers or guides at MPA who graduated from GNFC, GRD or MPA, and went straight into these positions, with no training or higher education, and certainly no education about childhood development or education.
+It is difficult for graduates of MPA to pursue higher education after graduation because of the unmet academic standards.

 Since keeping this blog for over a decade, I have listened to stories about excessive bullying at MPA, of sexual abuse on children from American 3HO “guides”, and sexual abuse on children from staff members of these schools.
-I take these stories very seriously, but I won’t be writing about them for obvious reasons, the main one being the importance of the safety and privacy of the survivors.
+Much of the punishments and harms were so normalized that they went unreported, yet there is sufficient evidence now that even when incidents were reported, they were ignored by the caretakers.